 Allison Barkauskas has volunteered at ESOL programs in Boston since 2013.
 She went to school for Economics and Education and enjoys being able to use her education background to contribute positively to her community.
-Allison works as a Business Account Manager at a large e-commerce company in Back Bay.
-She has helped in classrooms and also with the adult education program’s online presence.
+Allison works as a Business Account Manager in Back Bay and is currently pursuing her MBA at UMass Dartmouth.
+She has been a volunteer assistant teacher and currently manages the adult education program’s website.

 Sam Bessey has volunteered at ESOL for almost a year helping adults learn English.
 During the day, he works as a chemical engineer in the Biotech industry designing new production facilities.
 Prior to the ESOL program he also tutored adults in the math section of the GED.